 Choosing what to pack for your Goa holiday can be a daunting task, especially for those visiting the state for the first time.
-While many websites have packing lists for India in general, not many focus specifically on Goa.

 Remember to pack a neck pillow, eye mask and earplugs in your hand luggage

 I don’t go on any long haul flight these days without my neck pillow, eye mask and earplugs and travelling to Goa is no exception.
-The flight one way is always overnight and these travel essentials can make the world of difference when trying to get some rest.
+The flight is always overnight one way, and these travel essentials can make the world of difference when trying to get some rest.

 Image credit: Oriontrail | Shutterstock

 Noise reduction headphones

 To help pass the time I enjoy watching films on long journeys, but I find it hard to hear the sound track without noise cancelling headphones.
 These are always on my Goa packing list!